North America's Largest and Oldest Club for all Chevy cars, trucks and SUVs!! Established in 1992

 Questions and answers and upkeep and performance hints are provided for information and advice purposes.
 No liability either express or implied is assumed by reliance on the information presented either by the writers or the CC.
 Some of the questions and answers are from the Internet and interactive bulletin boards.

-Also be sure to see our club message board for more immediate answers at board.chevyclub.com .
+Also be sure to see our Facebook group for more immediate answers .

 Google